hannahmetzler/hannahmetzler.github.io/talks.md

 ## Conference and seminar presentations

+* **16/05/2024**, [5 myths about social media: What I was wrong about when I wrote our grant proposal](https://hannahmetzler.eu/misinfomyths).
+Talk, Vienna Behavioral Circle Meeting, Complexity Science Hub, Vienna.
 * **13/07/2023** _Detecting Potentially Harmful and Protective Suicide-related Content on Twitter: A Machine Learning Approach._ [Netsci 2023](https://netsci2023.wixsite.com/netsci2023).
 Accepted lightening talk.
 * **23-25/02/2023** _Detecting Potentially Harmful and Protective Suicide-related Content on Twitter: A Machine Learning Approach_, [Annual convention of the Society of Personality and Social Psychology](https://spsp.org/).
 * **09/02/2023** _Measuring emotions in misinformation studies: Distinguishing emotional state from response and misinformation recognition from susceptibility_, [Expert Workshop on Mis- and disinformation, Zürich](https://www.disinformation-project.com/activties), University of Zurich. [**Slides.**](http://hannahmetzler.eu/measuring_emo_misinfo)